Tyrn/wei/the-insider-en.typ

 coins;  Kissur,  grinning widely,  put  two large pink  bills with  a  crane picture on the tray.
 "Braggart," Bemish thought irritably.
 He didn't want to appear miserly, and  he looked in the wallet.
-He didn't find any large Weian banknotes there but he had about hundred dinars in the passport just in case
--  the  Earthman  had been warned  that  ATM machines didn't readily present themselves.
+He didn't find any large Weian banknotes there but he had about hundred dinars in the passport just in case---the  Earthman  had been warned  that  ATM machines didn't readily present themselves.
 Bemish extracted two notes and put them on the tray.

-     The  god in a ragged dressing gown took the  gray interplanetary  money with rainbow water signs along  the  edge, waved  them in  the  air, merrily announced something to the crowd - and tore them apart.
+     The  god in a ragged dressing gown took the  gray interplanetary  money with rainbow water signs along  the  edge, waved  them in  the  air, merrily announced something to the crowd---and tore them apart.
 Bemish stupidly took it for trick.

      "What did he say," he asked Kissur.